BehaviorTree/behaviortree_cpp_v3-release/docs/index.md

 software modules/components which are highly coupled to a particular application, instead of being reusable.

-Frequently, the concern of __Coordination__ is mixed with __Computation__.
-In other words, people address the problems of coordinating actions and take decisions locally.

-The business logic becomes "spread" in many locations and it is __hard for the developer to reason about it and to debug errors__ in the control flow.
+Frequently, the business logic is "spread" in many locations and it is __hard for the developer to reason about it and to debug errors__ in the control flow.

 To achieve strong separation of concerns it is better to centralize